Handley Page Hampden: Variants

 The Hampden was powered by two 980 hp Bristol Pegasus XVIII nine-cylinder radial engines.
 A Mk II variant, designated the HP.62, was developed by converting two Hampdens to use the 1000 hp Wright Cyclone engine in 1940, but no further work was done on that project.

 Interest in the HP.52 by the Swedish Air Force led to the creation of the HP.53 prototype, which was subsequently used as a testbed for a pair of 1000 hp Napier Dagger VIII 24-cylinder H-block air-cooled inline engines.

 In August 1936, the Air Ministry placed an order for 100 Hampdens equipped with the Dagger engine.
 Those aircraft subsequently received the designation HP.53, along with the name Hereford.
 Manufactured by Short & Harland in Belfast, their performance was almost identical to that of their Hampden cousins, but there were problems with the engines.
 The Dagger engine proved to be noisy and unreliable.
 Cooling problems plagued the engine while being run on the ground, resulting in distortions and premature failures.
 The problems were not satisfactorily resolved, with the result that most of the Herefords on order were converted to Hampdens, while those that were constructed were often re-engined to become Hampdens.
-A limited number of Herefords did enter squadron service but were only used as crew trainers by training units.
+A limited number of Herefords did enter squadron service but were only used by training units.